Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 - Jumping rope

-Of course, building your core will help you to perform the muscle building exercises that you really want to be doing.
-That means you should also add in some weight training exercises.
+Of course, building your core will help you perform the muscle-building exercises that you really want to do.
+That means you should also add in some weight-training exercises.
+Here are some great weight training exercises to mix in:

 - Bicep curls